 Figure 7: Average Information Seeking Variance for all cases of a given condition (x-axis), with cases median split by participant accuracy, with red indicating high performers and blue indicating low performers.

 Finally, we turn our attention to the amount of information seeking on cases.
-We find that the proportion of available sought is not shown to correlate with accuracy (r(83) = 0.17, p = .11) but does correlate with the participants’ change in confidence, which is the difference in confidence between the first and final stages (r(83) = 0.24, p = .03).
+We find that the proportion of available information sought is not shown to correlate with accuracy (r(83) = 0.17, p = .11) but does correlate with the participants’ change in confidence, which is the difference in confidence between the first and final stages (r(83) = 0.24, p = .03).
 While seeking more information may imbue students with a greater level of confidence, it does not necessarily translate into more accurate diagnoses.
 This is important to note as it demonstrates that being selective in information seeking is a better marker of performance and giving a lower ability participant all available information does not necessarily translate into accurate diagnoses.
 In addition, students with a higher diagnostic ability seek better information but also approach each case in a more similar manner.
 This could indicate a base of information kept constant across cases alongside a more selective set of useful information related to that patient.